 When you are finished configuring the SMC, you are ready to use the Management Client to configure Firewall, IPS, and Layer 2 Firewall elements.
 The elements must be configured before installing the physical appliances.

-Configuring NAT addresses for SMC components on page 57 Alternative methods for accessing the Management Client on page 63
+Configuring NAT addresses for SMC components on page 63 Alternative methods for accessing the Management Client

-Install additional Management Servers for high availability on page 60
+Install additional Management Servers for high availability on page 66

 Configuring the SMC